rahulgopinath/rahulgopinath.github.io/_posts/2016-07-19-shared-environments-with-prefixed-nix.markdown

 *caveats*: Very hacky

-*requirements*: Every one in your group should at least be a member of the same unix group.
+*requirements*: Every one in your group should at least be a member of the same UNIX group.

 As a researcher working on software empirical research, one of the *pain points* in my research is the creation and maintenance of an environment that can be reproduced easily.
 I would like to be able to switch environments according to which project I am working on, and even experiment on new programs without affecting my old environments.